AI4SH/EO-data_access/README.md

 - rasterio: Raster data reading and sampling
 - numpy: Numerical operations and handling missing values
 - openpyxl: Excel file reading support
+- gdal: supports rasterio geo-data processing

 ### Notes
 - The notebook handles coordinate reprojection automatically when raster CRS differs from point CRS
 - NoData values are converted to NaN for proper handling in pandas
 - Progress messages indicate which value is currently being processed
 - Internet connection required to access remote raster data from S3 server

+### Licenses
+The data is provided under the following licenses:

+- Data License: Creative Commons Attribution license (**CC-BY**)
+- Code License: Massachusetts Institute of Technology License ()**MIT License**)

+### Acknowledgments and Funding
+This work is part of the AI4SoilHealth project, funded by the European Union's Horizon Europe Research and Innovation Programme under Grant Agreement No. 101086179.

+_Funded by the European Union.
+The views expressed are those of the authors and do not necessarily reflect those of the European Union or the European Research Executive Agency._